-Idolatry is what God had to expose to the Israelites through "Gideon".
+Idolatry is what God had to expose to the

+Israelites through "Gideon."
 It was the hindrance that had to be removed in order for God's power to work to deliver them from the persecution of the Midianites (and open the way for spiritual progress to be made).
 At the time when the judges ruled over Israel, the Midianites would come and take the grain from them when it was ready for harvesting.
-What little they could keep for themselves; they had to hide and hide as the Israelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-An angelites had no power whatever against them.
-Of the local transfer in the lo
+What little they could keep for themselves, they had to hide and three three hide it from the Midianites, as the Israelites had no .
+An angel from the Lord appeared to Gideon, and said, (Judges 6:12-15) "The Lord is with you, you mighty man of valor!"